digifarmio/s2mgrs/README.md

 ### S2MGRS

-Simple, small and fast package to get valid sentinel2 tiles mgrs format for a specific points
+Simple, small and fast package to get valid sentinel2 tiles in mgrs format for a specific point